 Start building a Zero Trust roadmap by: 1) assessing the maturity of your current Zero Trust state; 2) understanding current business initiatives and security projects; 3) documenting where you can reuse existing capabilities; and 4) setting goals for your future maturity state and time frame to achieve it.
 Understanding your current maturity level and where you want to be in a given time frame will help you focus your projects and initiatives.
-For example, if you have a mature identity and access management (IAM) capability and have already implemented many of the necessary technologies from multifactor authentication to privileged identity management, you may wish to start with an area such as cloud workload security that is less mature.
+For example, if you have a mature identity and access management (IAM) capability and have already implemented many of the necessary technologies from multifactor authentication to privilege identity management, you may wish to start with an area such as cloud workload security that is less mature.
 To begin creating your detailed roadmap:

-- Establish your current baseline.
+- > Establish your current baseline.
 Assess your current Zero Trust maturity and establish a baseline of capabilities.
-For example, a government client we work with in Europe conducted a maturity assessment to understand their current state.
+For example, a government client we work with in the Netherlands conducted a maturity assessment to understand their current state.
 The assessment highlighted that they required a large improvement of their IAM capabilities to enable Zero Trust.
-Use Forrester's short Zero Trust maturity assessment to assess your current capabilities to implement the Zero Trust model.3 - Identify current business initiatives and existing security capabilities.
-Before starting a Zero Trust initiative, learn what other business initiatives are in play.
-In Forrester's experience, public cloud migrations and other disruptive IT changes have often acted as a good vehicle for achieving a Zero Trust security model.4 For example, an Irish Bank we worked with leveraged a move to Microsoft Azure to implement many Zero Trust tenets, making use of embedded cloud capabilities that were already being implemented to accelerate the journey.
-Security leaders should take advantage of these changes that the business has already sanctioned to deliver Zero Trust more effectively in their organization. - Set your desired maturity state and time frames to achieve it.
+Use Forrester's short Zero Trust maturity assessment to assess your current capabilities to implement the Zero Trust model.2 - Trust initiative, learn what other business initiatives are in play.
+In Forrester's experience, public cloud migrations and other disruptive IT changes have often acted as a good vehicle for achieving a Zero Trust security model.3 For example, an Irish Bank we worked with leveraged a move to Microsoft Azure to implement many Zero Trust tenets, making use of embedded cloud capabilities that were already being implemented to accelerate the journey.
+Security leaders should document and take advantage of these opportunities to deliver Zero Trust more effectively and to take advantage of changes that the business has already sanctioned. - > Set your desired maturity state and time frames to achieve it.
 Once you have conducted a maturity assessment, set the desired future state maturity and time frame (see Figure 2).
-Use the familiar 0-5 scale from the Forrester ZTX maturity assessment to target your next stage of maturity.5 Forrester recommends a two- to three-year horizon as a typical time frame to plan a detailed Zero Trust program roadmap.
+Use the 1 to 5 maturity scale from the Forrester ZTX Maturity Assessment to target your next stage of maturity.
+Forrester recommends a two- to three-year horizon as a typical time frame to plan a detailed Zero Trust program roadmap.
 Most of the clients we work with plan their Zero Trust roadmaps in this time frame to get a meaningful advance in maturity without necessarily expecting to achieve perfection.
 For example, an Australian financial services organization determined its future state maturity for Zero Trust and security and decided to implement this strategy over a three-year period.